pbouda/peterbouda.eu/content/pressagio-a-predictive-text-system-in-python.rst

 pressagio: A predictive text system in Python
 #############################################
 :date: 2013-11-04 13:56
-:category: Python
+:category: Language Technologies
-:tags: Poio, n-gram
+:tags: Poio, LM

 `Pressagio <http://media.cidles.eu/poio/pressagio/>`_ is a predictive text library that I am currently working on.
 It is written in Python and I started